Daimler Q3 hit by weak cars business in Europe

 Daimler affirmed its outlook for 2011, saying it saw full-year EBIT up very significantly from 2010, with revenues of significantly more than 100 billion euros, but warned that the economic environment was becoming more gloomy.

-"At the beginning of the fourth quarter of 2011, the outlook for the world economy is distinctly less favorable than just a few months ago," the company said in its quarterly financial report.
+"At the beginning of the fourth quarter of 2011, the outlook for the world economy is distinctly less favourable than just a few months ago," the company said in its quarterly financial report.

-Chief Financial Officer Bodo Uebber said he saw the crisis in the euro zone continuing into next year and expected it would take weeks until there was clarity on any plan to stabilize the region.

-"But we are sticking with our 2013 targets for cars and trucks," he said, referring to Daimler's aim of reaching an EBIT margin of 8 percent in its trucks business and 10 percent at Mercedes-Benz Cars.

 Daimler Trucks, which generates more than a quarter of group revenues, was a bright spot in the quarter, its EBIT of 555 million euros exceeding consensus.